sverweij/dependency-cruiser/README.md

 Most output-types will show violations of your rules in one way or another.
-The `dot` reporter, for instance, will color edges representing violated dependencies in a signaling color (red for errors, orange for warnings).
+The `dot` reporter, for instance, will color edges representing violated dependencies in a signaling color (red for errors, orange for warnings) - the picture on top of this README is a sample of that.

 The `err` reporter only emits (text) output when there's something wrong.
 This is useful when you want to check the rules in your build process: